codegangsta/bwag/creating_a_basic_web_app/README.md

 Our GenerateMarkdown function implements the standard `http.HandlerFunc` interface, and renders HTML from a markdown input.
 In this case it happens to be a `r.FormValue("body")`.
-It is very common to get input from the `http.Request` object that the `http.HandlerFunc` recieves as an argument.
+It is very common to get input from the `http.Request` object that the `http.HandlerFunc` receives as an argument.
 Some other examples of input is the `r.Header' 'r.Body' and `r.URL.

 We finalize the request by writing it out to our `http.ResponseWriter`.
 Notice that we didn't explicitly send a response code.
 If we write out to the response